 What about meals?

-We provide coffee and pastries in the mornings, and light refreshments (cookies/chips) during the afternoons.
+We provide coffee in the mornings and during the afternoons.
 If you need something more substantial to begin your morning, many of the local motels include breakfast.
 Part I participants receive a buffet lunch with their registration fee.
-Participation in Part II includes Friday buffet lunch and evening meal, and Saturday evening awards banquet.
-If you have any dietary restrictions, email the director: firstname.lastname@example.org
+Participation in Part II includes Friday lunch and Saturday evening awards banquet.
+If you have any dietary restrictions, email the director: email@example.com

 What if I paid for a Manuscript Evaluation?